openremote/documentation/docs/developer-guide/installing-and-using-docker.md

 ## Labelling images

-To make it easy to track which version of the code was used to build the images,  the `GIT_COMMIT` label should be supplied when executing the docker compose build command e.g.:
+To make it easy to track which version of the code was used to build the images,  the `GIT_COMMIT` label should be supplied when executing the Docker Compose build command e.g.:
 ```shell
 docker-compose -f profile/deploy.yml build --build-arg GIT_COMMIT=<commitSHA1>